Ragdoll Cat Breed

 A Ragdoll’s calm nature makes them great pets for families with children or other pets.

 Ragdolls tend to be a more social breed by following their owners from room to room.
-Since Ragdolls crave social interaction, it is suggested to have another cat if you are not home the majority of the day with your Ragdoll.
+Since Ragdolls crave social interaction, it is suggested to have another cat for your Ragdoll to interact with if you plan to be gone the majority of the day.

 The Ragdoll breed was first established in the 1960s by Ann Baker, a breeder living in Riverside, California.